zejianzhuang/numerical_solution_to_1D_LSE/README.md

 | $8.34-3.24i$   |
 | $0.78-1.01i$   |

-Scattering theory tell us that in complex energy plane, a pole corresponding to bound state is located at imaginary axis, while a pole for resonance is located at complex energy plane.
+Scattering theory tell us that in complex energy plane, a pole corresponding to bound state is located at real axis, while a pole for resonance is located at complex energy plane.
 As you can see in the following figure.

 ![](./figs/pole_structure.png)